GabrielePintus/HPCProject/README.md

 # HPCProject
-Repository for the project of High Performance Computing
+This is the repository for the project of High Performance Computing.
+The two assignments are in the folders `Assignment 1` and `Assigment 2` respectively.